ua-gist-open-source/leaflet-intro/README.md

 Leaflet (https://leafletjs.com/) is an open source javascript library for serving mobile friendly maps.
 Look around https://leafletjs.com/index.html for some background on the project and features of the library, as well as documentation.

 ## Assignment
+Check out this repo to your computer and perform the following work in a branch named `leaflet`:

 ### 0. Prerequisites
 - Basic knowledge of HTML